SPECIALTIES

 Visceral Mobilization

-The role of manual therapy with the organs of the body and their connective tissue is to restore normal mobility, tone and tissue movement.
+Developed by Jean-Pierre Barral DO, MRO, RPT of the Barral Institute, visceral mobilization is the system of manual therapy techniques that are designed to restore mobility, tone tissue movement to the organs of the body and their connective tissues.
 Chronic irritation and fixed abnormal points of tension can lead to subtle organ dysfunction or musculoskeletal pain through the anatomical attachments.
 Visceral mobilization is a gentle hands-on technique that works with the dysfunctional organ by locating and alleviating those lines of tension in order to improve function and eliminate pain.
 This technique is particularly effective in the treatment of post-surgical adhesions,digestive, respiratory and pelvic floor dysfunction.

 Developmental Screening for newborns, infants and young kids